mjeanroy/rollup-plugin-license/README.md

 ## Changelogs

+- 0.8.0
+  - Deprecate `sourceMap` option (use `sourcemap` option in lowercase) to keep it consistent with rollup.
+  - Fix deprecate call with rollup >= 1, keep compatibility with legacy versions of rollup.
+  - Upgrade dependencies.
-- 0.6.0
+- 0.7.0
+  - Add a way to specify custom data object when rendering banner.
   - Add `cwd` option to specify custom working directory (optional option).
-  - Add a way to specify custom data object when rendering banner.
   - Upgrade dependencies.
+- 0.6.0
+  - Upgrade `commenting` dependency.
 - 0.5.0
   - Feat: Sourcemap is now enable by default to ensure compatibility with other rollup plugins.
   - Fix: Add compatibility with rollup >= 0.48.0 (the new `sourcemap` option).